A Liouville theorem for supercritical Fujita equation and its applications: Introduction

 in the supercritical case $p>\frac{n+2}{n-2}$ (and hence the spatial dimension $n\geq 3$).
 The main goal of this paper is to prove a Liouville theorem for ancient solutions to \eqref{eqn}, and then use it to study the structure of end time singularities.

-The blow up problem of \eqref{eqn} has attracted a lot of attention since the work of Fujita \cite{Fujita1966}, see e.g. Giga-Kohn \cite{Giga-Kohn1985, Giga-Kohn2, Giga-Kohn1989} and the monograph of Quittner-Souplet \cite{Quittner-Souplet2019}.
+The blow-up problem of \eqref{eqn} has attracted a lot of attention since the work of Fujita \cite{Fujita1966}, see e.g. Giga-Kohn \cite{Giga-Kohn1985, Giga-Kohn2, Giga-Kohn1989} and the monograph of Quittner-Souplet \cite{Quittner-Souplet2019}.
 By now, the subcritical case ($1<p<\frac{n+2}{n-2}$) has been very well understood.
-For example, by Giga-Kohn \cite{Giga-Kohn2} (in the case of positive solutions) and Giga-Matsui-Sasayama \cite{Giga04} (in the general case of sign-changing solutions), in the subcritical case, all interior blow ups are Type I. That is, if $T$ is the first blow up time (i.e. $u$ is smooth before $T$), then
+For example, by Giga-Kohn \cite{Giga-Kohn2} (in the case of positive solutions) and Giga-Matsui-Sasayama \cite{Giga04} (in the general case of sign-changing solutions), all interior blow-ups are Type I. That is, if $T$ is the first blow-up time (i.e. $u$ is smooth before $T$), then